The UK Bible Students Website Christian Biblical Studies

 JESUS LEFT the Capernaum synagogue and went to Peter’s home, where Peter’s mother-in-law lay sick with a fever.
 It was the work of but a moment for the Saviour to take her by the hand and raise her up to health.
 The fame of Jesus had spread and by evening crowds were appealing for His healing words and touch.
 He attended to many that were sick from various diseases, and cast out many evil spirits, not allowing the demons to speak, because they knew him.

-But the healing of the new mind, heart and will and the healing of bodily infirmities are different processes.
-Soul-sickness and the troubled heart are all cured by the Good Physician — even though one’s human body may suffer pain and will go down into death.
+Soul-sickness and the troubled heart are all cured by the Good Physician even though one’s human body may suffer pain and will go down into death.
 We are to remember that the condition upon which we were enlightened by the holy spirit was a full surrender of human life and its interests, as living sacrifices, holy and pleasing, which is our spiritual act of worship (Romans 12: 1).

 There is no evidence of any change in the Lord’s dealings with the Church from the very beginning.
 So far as the records show, all (or nearly all) who were healed by Jesus and the Apostles were “sinners”.
 Although Paul healed many ill, yet when Epaphroditus was near death there seemed to have been no attempt to miraculously revive him.
 Similarly, in the case of Timothy, we find that Paul sent him neither napkins or handkerchiefs for his healing, but recommended an occasional wine and less water (1 Timothy 5: 23).
 For God’s consecrated people to ask for physical healing would be to attempt to take back again what they have specifically consecrated to the Lord.